wolfram-fm/zen-backend/README.md

 ### Create News Article

-This endpoint will do a check to make sure the sender's JWT token has an `uid` of `1`.
-See notes section below on logging in as the "admin user".
+This endpoint will do a check to make sure the sender's JWT token has a `role` of `"admin"`.

 ```
 Request